devleaks/cockpitdecks-docs/docs/Extending/Web Decks.md

 	    ⊢ custom_background_image.png
 ```

-Virtual decks are defined like any other deck.
+Virtual web decks are defined like any other deck.
 Their driver must be `virtualdeck`.
 They contain  additional attributes to render them on a HTML web Canvas like background image or color.

 ```yaml hl_lines="2"
 name: Virtual Deck 3×2